Nuclear effects in the deuteron and global QCD analyses: Discussion

 \section{Discussion}

-In Sec.~\ref{sec:results} and \ref{sec:unc} we discussed determination of the quantity $\delta f(x)$ from a global QCD analysis of the most recent DIS data off hydrogen and deuterium combined with the ones on $W$- and $Z$-boson production at hadron colliders.
+In Sec.~\ref{sec:results} and \ref{sec:unc}, we discussed determination of the quantity $\delta f(x)$ from a global QCD analysis of the most recent DIS data off hydrogen and deuterium combined with the ones on $W$- and $Z$-boson production at hadron colliders.
 We reiterate that $\delta f(x)$ describes the modification of the nucleon PDFs in the off-shell region for bound nucleons and, as such, it is expected to be a universal quantity independent of the nucleus considered.
 This quantity has a considerable impact on the nuclear corrections obtained within the nuclear convolution approach and is required to describe available nuclear DIS~\cite{Kulagin:2004ie,Kulagin:2010gd} and Drell-Yan data~\cite{Kulagin:2014vsa,Ru:2016wfx}.
-The results from our current analysis are in good agreement with our previous analysis~\cite{Alekhin:2017fpf}, as well as with the study of nuclear ratios of DIS cross-sections for nuclear targets with nuclear number $A\geq 3$~\cite{Kulagin:2004ie,Kulagin:2010gd} (Fig.~\ref{fig:akpupd}).
+The results from our current analysis are in good agreement with our previous analysis~\cite{Alekhin:2017fpf}, as well as with the study of nuclear ratios of DIS cross sections for nuclear targets with nuclear number $A\geq 3$~\cite{Kulagin:2004ie,Kulagin:2010gd} (Fig.~\ref{fig:akpupd}).
 However, our results disagree with the ones of Ref.~\cite{Accardi:2016qay}.

-In our previous analysis~\cite{Alekhin:2017fpf} we evaluated the uncertainties associated with the modeling of the deuteron wave function and with the use of different data sets.
-In Sec.~\ref{sec:unc} we performed additional systematic studies on both the input ansatz and the data sets in order to verify our results and to further investigate the observed discrepancies with the analysis of Ref.~\cite{Accardi:2016qay}.
-In all cases our results on $\delta f$ are stable against the modifications of the fit considered and the corresponding variations are generally consistent with the quoted uncertainties.
-We find that while $\delta f$ has some sensitivity to the implementation of the HT corrections (i.e. additive vs. multiplicative) at large Bjorken $x$, its shape is essentially unchanged (Fig.~\ref{fig:akpunc}).
-In general, the systematic uncertainties related to the use of different deuterium data sets, in particular NMC cross-section data vs. NMC $F_2^d/F_2^p$ ones, are comparable to the ones related to the input model assumptions.
+In our previous analysis~\cite{Alekhin:2017fpf}, we evaluated the uncertainties associated with the modeling of the deuteron wave function and with the use of different datasets.
+In Sec.~\ref{sec:unc}, we performed additional systematic studies on both the input ansatz and the datasets in order to verify our results and to further investigate the observed discrepancies with the analysis of Ref.~\cite{Accardi:2016qay}.
+In all cases, our results on $\delta f$ are stable against the modifications of the fit considered, and the corresponding variations are generally consistent with the quoted uncertainties.
+We find that while $\delta f$ has some sensitivity to the implementation of the HT corrections (i.e., additive vs multiplicative) at large Bjorken $x$, its shape is essentially unchanged (Fig.~\ref{fig:akpunc}).
+In general, the systematic uncertainties related to the use of different deuterium datasets, in particular NMC cross-section data vs NMC $F_2^d/F_2^p$ ones, are comparable to the ones related to the input model assumptions.